novaframework/novabook/nova/00_nova.md

+\newpage{}

 # Nova #

 ## How to read this ##

 ### Part 1 ###

 Here we will discuss foundation of Nova, how to use it as a view-controller.
+This section will be larger abd be the foundation of the rest of the book.
+I will describe not only Nova but also Erlang.

 ### Part 2 ###